-2 Samuel 17:18-29
+2 Samuel 17:18-29 - Compare All Versions

-2 Samuel 17:17-29 The Message (MSG)
+2 Samuel 17:17-29 MSG (The Message)

 Jonathan and Ahimaaz were waiting around at En Rogel.
 A servant girl would come and give them messages and then they would go and tell King David, for it wasn’t safe to be seen coming into the city.
 But a soldier spotted them and told Absalom, so the two of them got out of there fast and went to a man’s house in Bahurim.
 He had a well in his yard and they climbed into it.
 The wife took a rug and covered the well, then spread grain on it so no one would notice anything out of the ordinary.
 Shortly, Absalom’s servants came to the woman’s house and asked her, “Have you seen Ahimaaz and Jonathan?”
 The woman said, “They were headed toward the river.”
 They looked but didn’t find them, and then went back to Jerusalem.
 When the coast was clear, Ahimaaz and Jonathan climbed out of the well and went on to make their report to King David, “Get up and cross the river quickly; Ahithophel has given counsel against you!”
 David and his whole army were soon up and moving and crossed the Jordan.
 As morning broke there was not a single person who had not made it across the Jordan.
 When Ahithophel realized that his counsel was not followed, he saddled his donkey and left for his hometown.
 After making out his will and putting his house in order, he hanged himself and died.
 He was buried in the family tomb.
 About the time David arrived at Mahanaim, Absalom crossed the Jordan, and the whole army of Israel with him.
 Absalom had made Amasa head of the army, replacing Joab.
 (Amasa was the son of a man named Ithra, an Ishmaelite who had married Abigail, daughter of Nahash and sister of Zeruiah, the mother of Joab.)
 Israel and Absalom set camp in Gilead.
 When David arrived at Mahanaim, Shobi son of Nahash from Ammonite Rabbah, and Makir son of Ammiel from Lo Debar, and Barzillai the Gileadite from Rogelim brought beds and blankets, bowls and jugs filled with wheat, barley, flour, roasted grain, beans and lentils, honey, and curds and cheese from the flocks and herds.
 They presented all this to David and his army to eat, “because,” they said, “the army must be starved and exhausted and thirsty out in this wilderness.”

-2 Samuel 17:18-29 New American Standard Bible - NASB 1995 (NASB1995)
+2 Samuel 17:18-29 NASB2020 (New American Standard Bible - NASB)

-2 Samuel 17:18-29 Amplified Bible (AMP)
+2 Samuel 17:18-29 AMP (Amplified Bible)

 But a boy saw them and told Absalom; so the two of them left quickly and came to the house of a man in Bahurim, who had a well in his courtyard, and [with his permission] they went down into it.
 And the woman [of the house] took a covering and spread it over the mouth of the well and scattered grain on it; so nothing was discovered.
 Then Absalom’s servants came to the woman at the house and asked, “Where are Ahimaaz and Jonathan?”
 And the woman said to them, “They have crossed over the brook.”
 When they searched and could not find them, they returned to Jerusalem.
 After they left, Jonathan and Ahimaaz came up out of the well and went and informed King David, and said to David, “Arise and cross over the Jordan River quickly, for Ahithophel has advised [an attack] against you.”
 Then David and all the people who were with him departed and crossed over the Jordan.
 By daybreak, not even one was left who had not crossed the Jordan.
 Now when Ahithophel saw that his advice had not been followed, he saddled his donkey and set out and went to his home, to his city.
 Then he put his household in order, and hanged himself.
 So he died and was buried in the tomb of his father.
 Then David came to Mahanaim.
 And Absalom crossed over the Jordan, he and all the men of Israel with him.
 Absalom put Amasa in command of the army instead of Joab.
-Now Amasa was the son of a man named Ithra the Israelite, who had married Abigail the daughter of Nahash, [the half sister of David and] the sister of Zeruiah, Joab’s mother.
+Now Amasa was the son of a man named Ithra the Israelite, who had married Abigail the daughter of Nahash, [the half-sister of David and] the sister of Zeruiah, Joab’s mother.
 So Israel and Absalom camped in the land of Gilead.
 When David came to Mahanaim, Shobi the son of Nahash from Rabbah of the Ammonites, and Machir the son of Ammiel from Lo-debar, and Barzillai the Gileadite from Rogelim brought beds, basins, pottery, wheat, barley, flour, roasted grain, broad beans, lentils, and [other] roasted grain, honey, cream, sheep, and cheese of the herd, for David and the people who were with him, to eat; for they said, “The people are hungry and weary and thirsty in the wilderness.”

-2 Samuel 17:18-29 English Standard Version 2016 (ESV)
+2 Samuel 17:18-29 NET (New English Translation)